smliu1997/my-lammps-code/improper_dihedral_fourier/README.md

 Note lammps already has an improper style called fourier, and this potential is very different from improper style dihedral/fourier.

 ## Notes for development

 Some template codes are saved in directory template-code.
 The templates are from the code contained in lammps-7Aug2019.tar.gz.
 The code improper_dihedral_fourier.cpp is modified mainly from template-code/dihedral_fourier.cpp.

+## Instruction

+Examples:
+improper_style dihedral/fourier
+improper_coeff 1 1 3.0 1 20.0

+The input parameters are the same as dihedral_style fourier, the only difference is, improper_style dihedral/fourier is applied on impropers, while dihedral_style fourier is applied on dihedrals.